MinuraKariyawasam/MinuraKariyawasam/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/MinuKariyawasam?label=Follow&style=social)](https://twitter.com/MinuKariyawasam)

-## I am an undergraduate student at the University of Westminister at School of Computer Science & Engineering.
+# I am an undergraduate student at the University of Westminister at School of Computer Science & Engineering.
 I'm passionate about Research and Overall software engineering, web development, Machine Learning and Data Science.

-- 🔭 My Newest Playlist about Tech: [How to become a Software Engineer][course]!
+- 🔭 My Newest Playlist about Tech: [How to become a Software Engineer][course]
 - 🌱 I’m currently learning Angular | Play Framework
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects